-Kate Trippier - Athletic Therapist, Canadian College of Osteopathy Student
+Kate Trippier - Athletic Therapist, 4th Year Student at the Canadian College of Osteopathy

 Kate was born and raised in a small community in Northwestern Ontario.
 She moved to Calgary to attend the University of Calgary and obtain her Bachelor of Kinesiology and Athletic Therapy Certification.
 Kate has worked with many teams and is currently the Head Athletic Therapist for the Southern Alberta Institute of Technology (SAIT).
 Kate will be attending the Canadian College of Osteopathy starting in September of 2015 to obtain her Osteopathic Manual Practitioners Diploma.

 Kate is also working towards her Osteopathic Manual Practitioners Diploma at the Canadian college of Osteopathy.
 She is currently in her fourth year at the college.
 Kate's treatments are unable to be claimed through insurance companies for any Osteopathy treatments until such time as she completes her thesis (estimated February 2020).
 When you book with Kate, your appointment will be billed as Athletic Therapy.

 Matthew grew up on a farm in Kelliher, Saskatchewan.
 After high school, Matthew completed his undergrad degree in Kinesiology from the University of Regina.
 He completed the athletic therapy program at Mount Royal University and became certified with the Canadian Athletic Therapists Association in 2014.
 Matthew has spent time working with varsity teams from both the U of R and Mount Royal.
 Matthew was the head therapist for the Northstars Midget AAA hockey team for years, and is now the Athletic Therapist at Rundle College.